micaswyers/HackbrightProject/README.md

 CATABLOG (Because you judge blogs, too.)
 =================

 CATABLOG is a web application that clusters and recommends blog text based on writing style.
-It uses Python, the Readability API, ScraPy, BeautifulSoup, SciPy, NumPy, PyEnchant, SQLAlchemy, Postgresql Flask, JS/Jquery, HTML, and Rickshaw.
+It uses Python, the Readability API, ScraPy, BeautifulSoup, SciPy, NumPy, PyEnchant, SQLAlchemy, Postgresql, Flask, JS/Jquery, HTML, and Rickshaw.

 ##Scraping blogs with Blogscraper
 ######(blogspider.py in blogscraper/)